splashley/splashley/README.md

 💜 Pro Cat Mom<br/>
 💜 Lifelong Learner<br/>

-My projects can be found here on Github.
+My projects can be found here on Github along with my lessons learned for each project.
 I've worked on a variety of small to medium sizes projects that have contributed to where I am now.

 Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/ashley-hynes/)!